WICG/origin-agent-cluster/README.md

 Under these conditions, origin-based process isolation could be done by user agents unobservably, similar to how site-based process isolation is done today.

 In addition to the same concerns as stated above about how this doesn't give useful hints to the user agent, we avoided this approach because of the complexities involved in the use of the `"document-domain"` feature policy.
 In particular, it can only allow isolation if all documents in a browsing context group impose the policy upon themselves.
 Since feature policy is a per-document, not per-origin or per-browsing context group configuration, this is hard to guarantee.
 What if a new page joins the browsing context group, which does not impose the feature policy?
 There are workarounds, e.g. changing the semantics of `"document-domain"` so that its default allowlist depends on other pages in the browsing context group, but these end up making the `"document-domain"` feature policy no longer mean "disable `document.domain`", but instead have a bunch of other side effects and action at a distance.

+### No-op `document.domain` setter instead of throwing

+The proposal here is to make the `document.domain` setter do nothing (perhaps emitting a console warning) when used.
+Throwing an exception would be more semantically correct: it is unable to do the operation you are requesting.

+However, throwing would pose a potential migration burden for sites.
+Measurements from Chrome show that the `document.domain` setter is widely used ([~12% of page views](https://chromestatus.com/metrics/feature/timeline/popularity/739)), but only has an effect a smaller percentage of the time ([~0.28%](https://chromestatus.com/metrics/feature/timeline/popularity/2543) + [~0.52%](https://chromestatus.com/metrics/feature/timeline/popularity/2544) of page views).
+If we made it throw, then all of that 12% would need to update their code before they could take advantage of origin isolation.
+By making it do nothing, we instead confine the migration cost to the <1%.

 ## Adjacent work